What Fruits and Veggies Are In Season During Winter?

 - Beets.
 If you love the earthy taste of beets be sure to stock up this winter.
 They add a beautiful color and flavor to smoothies and juices, and also add another flavor dimension to salads.

 - Snow peas.
 You may have used snow peas in a stir fry before, and they’re also great on salads and in other dishes.
 They’re high in vitamins C and K.

 Wintertime is the perfect season to enjoy fresh citrus, among other fruits:

 - Pomegranates.
 Here’s another superfood to add to your winter diet.
 Enjoy a small glass of juice, sprinkle the delicious seeds on your salads, add them to drinks for a festive touch, or eat them straight from the fruit.

 - Blood oranges.
 Similar to other varieties of citrus, blood oranges are full of vitamin C. They’re also deep red in color, so including them in drinks, desserts, salads, and other meals adds a really nice color (and flavor) to whatever you’re making.

 - Oranges and tangerines.
 If you love oranges and tangerines winter is the season for you, with many different types to choose from (including blood oranges!).

 - Grapefruit.
 This citrusy breakfast staple hits its peak beginning in late winter.

 - Kiwis.
 These fuzzy little fruits are in season beginning in January.
-You can add them to salads and other dishes, but they taste great on their own, too.
+You can certainly add them to salads and other dishes, but they taste great on their own, too.